stevenpstansberry/cs-123-project/README.md

 ## Overview

-This project utulizes machine learning to identify potential small molecules capable of inhibiting BRAF protein mutations, a mutation that is significant precursor to various cancer forms, particularly melanoma.
+This project is aimed at creating a classifcation predication model to identify small chemcial compounds that are potential inhibtiors of cancers caused by the BRAFV600E mutation, a mutation strongly assoicated with the onset of various forms of cancer, particulary melanoma.

 ## Technical Details